SteveConyers/SteveConyers/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/SteveConyers](https://github.com/SteveConyers)

-- 💬 Ask me about **anything related to myself, my education or tech support experience.**
+- 💬 Ask me about **anything related to myself, my education or tech experience.**

 - 📫 How to reach me **steve.conyers4@gmail.com**